tengstrand/lein-polylith/migrate/migrate.md

 - Make sure you can build all the artifacts you need, by adding aliases to `deps.edn`, creating build scripts and similar.
   If you used the old `build.sh` under each `system` then they need to be replaced.
-  You also may have a `.circleci/config.yaml` at the root that needs to be replaced, or other scripts.
+  You also may have a `.circleci/config.yaml` at the root, and maybe scripts, that also needs to be replaced or updated.
 - Rename the old `environments` directory to `old-environments`.
 - Copy the new `environments` to the old workspace.
 - Go through all `deps.edn` files (the one at the root and the ones in each directory under `environments`)